lkoepsel/AVR_C/docs/git.md

 git push
 ```

-## Fix a HTTPS form back to SSH form
+## Fix a HTTPS URL back to SSH URL
-Confirm the form of the url for your remote, if it has *https* in the name, it is in the wrong form, to use with *SSH authentication*.
+Confirm the form of the url for your remote, if it has *https* in the name, it is in the wrong form.
+You need a URL with *git@github...* to use with *SSH authentication*.
 ```bash
 # confirm the form of the url for your remote
 git remote -v